GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 2. Replace it with `#post_content {`
 3. Save the file and upload it to the server

 = 5.
-Things aren't going as they should!
-Some `fsockopen` error is coming! = This means that `fsockopen` function is not enabled on your webserver.
-Please use the [1.3 version](http://bbpress.org/plugins/topic/after-the-deadline/after-the-deadline.1.3.zip) and follow these steps to fix this error:

-1. Open `scripts/atd.js` which is located in the plugin folder.
-2. Find `AtD.checkTextArea('post_content', 'checkLink', 'Edit Text');` (6th line)
-3. Replace it with `AtD.checkTextAreaCrossAJAX('post_content', 'checkLink', 'Edit Text');`
-4. Save the file and upload it to the server.

-If you do this, you cannot add an API key, and the text limit (2000 for Internet Explorer & 7000 for others) will be imposed.

-= 6.
 The directory of the plugin is not being matched properly! = If the directory of the plugin could not be matched for some reason, then define `ATD_PLUGPATH` in `bb-config.php` file which is the full URL path to the plugin directory
 It should be set to something like `http://www.example-domain.tld/forums/my-plugins/after-the-deadline/`

+= 6.
+The dialog boxes aren't looking as they should! = Please make sure that the plugin directory is chmodded to 755.

 = 7.
-The dialog boxes aren't looking as they should! = Please make sure that the plugin directory is chmodded to 755.
+This doesn't work with bbPress 0.9! =
+Please use version 1.4

 *Please see [this FAQ](http://www.afterthedeadline.com/questions.slp) for more questions*